 Of course, you can find also a small terrace where you can sit down, have a coffee and take in the incredible view.

-The one I liked most was actually created from 100 small fountains, as a matter a fact this is actually its name Le Cento Fontane (The Hundred Fountain).
+The one I liked most was actually created from 100 small fountains, as a matter of fact this is actually its name Le Cento Fontane (The Hundred Fountain).
 From one end to another, the wall is filled with moss and small fountains.

 Getting even lower, you come to the basis of the gardens, where just by walking around, you can discover several lovely fountains with sculptures and lakes.